The Secret to Loving Your Body

 The problem is that, like anything else you “buy” in a consumer society, the product is presented as possessing the magical power to change your life.
 At first we believe this illusion; we pursue the perfect body with a desperate kind of enthusiasm.
 But at some point, usually sooner than later, we discover that we are still the same person with the same problems.
 Our body has failed us, so we give up.
 We cap this psychological disaster by viciously criticizing every physical imperfection we can find in ourselves.

 Plenty.
 When your body isn’t “good enough,” when you’re afraid of what others think of it, your body has become your Shadow.
-At that point you can accept and bond with your Shadow/body just as we’ve described it in past blogs.
-And, as we explained, this bonding process must continue as long as you have a Shadow, which is all your life.
+At that point you can accept and bond with your Shadow using the Inner Authority Tool.
+This bonding process must continue as long as you have a Shadow, which is all your life.

 Let’s see how this applies to the everyday process of diet and exercise.
-The typical person watches their diet, makes an effort to become more active and starts to lose some weight.
-Soon enough, they realize this is not an easy process.
-They look and feel better, but no magic has happened.
-Then they slip: maybe a few drinks too many at a restaurant leading to a rich dessert.
-They wake up hungover and skip their workout.
-A few days later they repeat this pattern.
-All of a sudden they’ve gained a few pounds.
+Let’s say you’re watching your diet, making an effort to become more active, and you start to lose some weight.
+Soon enough, you realize this is not an easy process.
+You look and feel better, but no magic has happened.
+Then you slip: maybe a few drinks too many at a restaurant leads to a rich dessert.
+You wake up hungover and skip your workout (it’s just one day, after all).
+But a few days later you repeat this pattern.
+Before you know it, you’ve gained a few pounds.

-Now let’s see what happens when they change their goal from pursuing magical perfection to forming a relationship with their body.
+But what if, at this important moment, you changed your goal from pursuing magical perfection to forming a relationship with your body.

-The consequences of slips change.
-Self-criticism becomes an opportunity.
+If you do this, the consequences of “slips” or “cheats” change.
+Self-criticism becomes an opportunity to pivot.
 These instances become cues to accept your Shadow and bond with it.
-Rather than making you hate yourself, these challenges create opportunities to grant self-acceptance and to experience the peace of mind that comes with it.
+Rather than making you hate yourself, these challenges create opportunities to offer yourself acceptance and to experience the peace of mind that comes with it.
 This actually makes the diet and exercise process less painful and, paradoxically, you become less likely to quit.
-And as a result, you get something more important – a new, more human way to relate to yourself.
+And as a result, you get something more important—a new, more human way to relate to yourself.